Frequently Asked Questions

 - GRE Scores:

-One criterion for selection of students is the Graduate Record Examination (GRE).Students are usually expected to score a minimum of 160 on the verbal, 148 on the quantitative, and 4.5 on the analytical sections of the General Test.To have your scores reported to the field, please use 2098 for the institutional code and 2006 for the field code.
+One criterion for selection of students is the Graduate Record Examination (GRE).Students are usually expected to score a minimum of 160 on the verbal, 148 on the quantitative, and 4.5 on the analytical sections of the General Test.To have your scores reported to the field, please use 2098 for the institutional code.

 - Letters of Recommendation: